 Although less severe than Carpal Tunnel Syndrome, CVS is the most common computer-related injury today.
 As defined by the American Optometric Association, CVS is a complex of vision problems related to computer use.
 Some symptoms of this newer syndrome include blurred vision problems, neck or shoulder pains, headaches, and eyestrain.
 That’s why you might feel really tired after a long day of working on your computer.

 Are you one of the many workers out there suffering from symptoms like these?
 You may be wondering what you can do about them.
 Though there isn’t a magic pill that will cure you of Computer Vision Syndrome, there are some things you can do to improve your symptoms.

-In this post, we’ll go over some of the things you can do to help your eyes to suffer less.
+In this post, we’ll go over some CVS tips you can try.

 1) Monitor Your Monitor

 Simply changing the position of your monitor can help you avoid some of the uncomfortable muscle strains.
 You can prevent the awkward eye or head movements that are associated with CVS.

 Your monitor should be directly in front of your eyes, at a distance of 20 to 26 inches.
 The very top of your monitor’s case should be level with your eyes.
 Look down on to the actual screen in a way similar to reading books.

 Try adjusting your monitor by tilting it slightly back until you find a natural and comfortable position.
 Perhaps you are reading paper documents as well as reading computerized documents.
 Be sure that your paper documents are at a similar angle as your computer screen to make life a bit easier on your tired eyes.

 2) Beware of the Glare

 Your office lighting might be harming your eyes.
 Do you have a heavy glare in your office?
 Try finding where it’s coming from.
 It might be a window, a skylight, a shiny mirror, or someone else’s computer screen.